DOD Needs to Better Oversee In-sourcing Data and Align In-sourcing Efforts with Strategic Workforce Plans

 Recommendations for Executive Action

-Comments: An official from the Office of the Under Secretary of Defense for Personnel and Readiness said that as of October 2015 DOD had not taken any action directly related to the recommendation.
+Comments: An official from the Office of the Under Secretary of Defense for Personnel and Readiness said that as of September 2016 DOD had not taken any action directly related to the recommendation.
 The official said that the data reliability problems GAO noted were not limited to insourcing, and therefore the department did not feel the need to take action.
-The official also said that the level of insourcing in the department is minimal as of October 2015 and very limited in comparison to the level of insourcing at the time of GAO's report.
+The official also said that the level of insourcing in the department is minimal as of September 2016 due to budget constraints and civilian personnel limitations and reductions.

 Recommendation: To enhance insights into and facilitate oversight of the department's in-sourcing efforts, the Secretary of Defense should direct the Under Secretary of Defense for Personnel and Readiness to issue guidance to DOD components requiring that the components establish a process to help ensure the accuracy of any data collected on future in-sourcing decisions.